 While the above listed essential oils are potent and effective on their own.
 They wield even greater power when mixed in proportions to make a specific blend.
 Below are some blends to give a try.

-Recipe 1: Moth and Silverfish EO Repellant
+Recipe 1: Moth and Silverfish Repellant

 What you need: